RadekaD/JavaScript-Head-First/README.md

 # JavaScript-Head-First

-Learning JavaScript Fundamentals through Head-First JavaScript by Eric Freeman and Elizabeth Robson
+Learning JavaScript Fundamentals through the Head-First JavaScript textbook by Eric Freeman and Elizabeth Robson